Northern Lights Festival Boréal: History

 Festival artistic directors have included Scott Merrifield, Vickie McGauley, John Closs, Claude Faucon, Paul Loewenberg, and Max Merrifield.

 Awards

 The Jackie Washington Award is presented each year for distinguished contribution to Northern Ontario's cultural life.
 Past recipients have included Robert Paquette, Ken Whiteley, Daniel Bédard, Paul Dunn and Charlie Angus.
+The co-winners of the award in 2024 were Iona Reed and Ron Kelly.
 The award is named for Jackie Washington, a blues musician who appeared at the festival 25 times between the festival's inauguration in 1972 and Washington's death in 2009.

-Also awarded annually is the Bernie Melanson Volunteer Award, named after one of the festival's founding members and given to individuals or groups for longstanding or exceptional service to the festival.
+The Bernie Melanson Volunteer Award is also awarded annually, named after one of the festival's founding members and given to individuals or groups for longstanding or exceptional service to the festival.